FortiManager

 Find below the different reasons preventing a customer to upgrade an ADOM (Non exhaustive list):

-a) Name conflicts in wildcard FQDN address on ssl/ssh profile (for ADOM 5.6, 6.0 and 6.2).
+1. Name conflicts in wildcard FQDN address on SSL/ssh profile (for ADOM 5.6, 6.0, and 6.2).

-b) Different CLI syntax on objects/profiles.
+2. Different CLI syntax on objects/profiles.

-c) Miscellaneous inconsistencies on firewall objects.
+3. Miscellaneous inconsistencies on firewall objects.

-d) FortiGate object table size limitation changes.
+4. FortiGate object table size limitation changes.

-All of these errors mentioned above are known fixed bugs and still exist in the customer environment because the ADOM has never been upgraded by the past even though the FortiManager is using the latest firmware version.
+All of these errors mentioned above are known fixed bugs and still exist in the customer environment because the ADOM has never been upgraded in the past even though the FortiManager is using the latest firmware version.
 Different firmware versions have different features, and therefore different CLI syntax.
-That is the reason why ADOM upgrade might not be successful.
+That is the reason why the ADOM upgrade might not be successful.

 FortiManager Debug commands.

-# diagnose debug enable
+diagnose debug enable

-# diagnose debug service cdb 255
+diagnose debug service cdb 255

-In most of cases, removing the concerned object/profile/interface allows to fix the issue and successfully upgrade the ADOM.
+In most cases, removing the concerned object/profile/interface allows to fix the issue and successfully upgrade the ADOM.

 Find the first error, then fix it and try to upgrade the ADOM: without success.
-In a such case, use the same method and CLI commands to identify the object/profile/interface causing the problem.
+In such a case, use the same method and CLI commands to identify the object/profile/interface causing the problem.

-If the concerned object is used and/or important in the configuration (cannot be modified), contact the Fortinet support for further assistance.
+If the concerned object is used and/or important in the configuration (cannot be modified), contact Fortinet support for further assistance.

 The ADOM upgrade debugging will always stop on the concerned error.